 Claim by supplier

-The supplier will fill in details of the product and its cost on the Wig and Hairpiece Claim Form and then ask you to fill in your personal details, and sign the form.
-The supplier will then complete an additional form (stating that they are claiming on your behalf ) and forward both forms to Sector Services, with your medical certificate (where this is your first claim).
+The supplier will fill in details of the product and it’s cost on the Wig and Hairpiece Claim Form and then ask you to fill in your personal details, and sign the form.
+The supplier will then complete an additional form (stating that they are claiming on your behalf and forward both forms to Sector Operations, with your medical certificate (where this is your first claim).
 You do not pay for the product yourself but keep a copy of the receipt the supplier gives you for your personal records.